irudnyts/irudnyts.github.io/_posts/2017-09-13-dortmund-real-estate-market-analysis-linear-regression-models.md

 ---
 layout: post
-title: "&#127866; Dortmund real estate market analysis&#58; linear regression models"
+title: "&#127866; [archived] Dortmund real estate market analysis&#58; linear regression models"
 ---

 In this post we use various linear regression models to describe the real estate market in Dortmund.
 The process of tidying and obtaining data can be found in [previous post](https://irudnyts.github.io/5-minutes-data-science-Dortmund-real-estate-market-analysis-obtaining-and-tidying-data/), while the data can be downloaded from [gist](https://gist.github.com/irudnyts/ec2a2af812d7b23b26294b01181d8791).

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 The data contains `price`s, `area`s, number of `rooms`, `address`es and city `part`s of 888 ads.
 In this post we use only covariates `area` and `rooms` to predict the value of `price`.
 Of course to build a comprehensive model, one should also include factorized variable `part`.
 Due to the vast number of factors (74), for the time being we omit this variable.